 Yoste is the moniker of 23-year-old Brisbane singer-songwriter-producer Kurt Sines.
 With influences drawn from the likes of Bon Iver, Tycho and Jonsi to LANY and the 1975 the project’s unique and moving music is swiftly gaining international attention.

 In 2016, following several months of travel and introspection, the self-taught songwriter and producer dazzled audiences with the release of his debut single ‘Chihiro’.

-Now with a catalogue boasting over 20 million streams online, a sold out debut show in late 2017 and a string of new releases on the way, the young musician looks set to join the ranks of esteemed bedroom producers conquering the world.
+Now with a catalogue boasting over 30 million streams online, a sold out debut show in late 2017 and a debut EP heralded by standout single 'Arc' due later this year, the young musician looks set to join the ranks of esteemed bedroom producers conquering the world.

 Out of my cage through an open door, Feeling less tired than I did before, I broke my fever then I broke my chains, I don’t like liars and I don’t like change.